 - Architectural works.

-The Copyright Act of 1976 states that an author has statutory copyright protection for a work from the time it is put in a fixed, tangible form.
+The Copyright Act of 1976 (PDF) states that an author has statutory copyright protection for a work from the time it is put in a fixed, tangible form.
 Authors obtain a number of exclusive rights under copyright protection:

 - The right to reproduce the work.